 Purpose

-To establish an organizational culture that provides a fair and safe working environment for all workers, HR officials should arrange workshops or sensitization programs and encourage communication.
+Companies must establish proper HR policies and effectively communicate them to all employees to ensure safety.
+To establish an organizational culture that provides a fair and safe working environment for all workers, HR officials should arrange workshops, sensitization programs, and encourage open communication.

 7. Safety and Health Policy